Filter our board models by colour or by finish,

 First of all you need to know that wood composite, like all materials exposed to the sun's heat, accumulates this heat and releases it again.
 This is true for any material, whether it's sand, solid wood, exotic wood or any other covering.

-Commonly it is granted that light colours give off less heat, in our range we would then steer you towards a Taiga grey or Iroise grey colour for greys and Colorado brown or Exotic brown for brown colours.
+Commonly it is granted that light colours give off less heat, in our range we would then steer you towards an Iroise grey colour for grey and Colorado brown or Exotic brown for brown colours.

 Effect of finish on colour perception

 Finishes, through the effects of texture, smooth, brushed, structured or grooved, create small shadows, which give a perception of a lighter or darker colour.
 A smooth or brushed finish will be perceived as lighter, a structured or grooved finish as darker.

 Our colours (visual perception, from lightest to darkest)